Incoming Student Resources

 Who: International students seeking University of Chicago visa sponsorship

-International students can begin the visa process beginning in May, once the offer of admission is accepted, any required enrollment deposit is received, and any condition of admission is satisfied.
+International students can begin the visa process as early as April.
+However, this process can only begin once the offer of admission is accepted, any required enrollment deposit is received, and any condition of admission is satisfied.
 Eligible students will receive an email with detailed instructions on how to request an I-20/DS-2019 once the Dean of Students Office is prepared to initiate your visa process.
-Information about the process and timeline can be found on the Office of International Affairs website.
+Information about the process and timeline can be found on the Office of International Affairs (OIA) website.

 Apply for Federal Loans or Work-Study